The Gau{\ss}-Bonnet operator of an infinite graph: Flanders Theorem

-Then the restriction of $D(\phi_n)$ to $K_0^c$ also converge to $0$ in $L_2(\mcV^c)\times L_2(\mcE^c)$ .
-But the set of vertices not in $\mcV^c$ and the set of edges not in $\mcE^c$ are finite.
-As $\phi_n$ is bounded, we can by extraction suppose that all their values in these finite sets converge, and by the same argument we can suppose that the value of $\phi_n$ on the vertices which are boundary points of edges in $\partial(K_0)$ converge.
-By local finiteness we conclude that $D({\phi_n}_{|K_0^c})$ converges.
+Then the restriction of $\bar D(\phi_n)$ to $K_0^c$ also converge to $0$ in $L_2(\mcV^c)\times L_2(\mcE^c)$.\\ But the set of vertices not in $\mcV^c$ and the set of edges not in $\mcE^c$ are finite.
+As $\phi_n$ is bounded, by passing to a subsequence, we can suppose that all their values in these finite sets converge, and by the same argument we can suppose that the value of $\phi_n$ on the vertices which are boundary points of edges in $\partial(K_0)$ converge.
+By local finiteness we conclude that $\bar D({\phi_n}_{|K_0^c})$ converges.

 By \eref{posinf}, then also ${\phi_n}_{|K_0^c}$ converges, thus finally $\phi_n$ converges, let $\phi$ be the limit, it satisfies